bardius/BardisCMS/README.md

 The process for this is to:

 	01. Copy the SkeletonBundle folder and rename it properly (e.g. ProductsBundle)
 	02. Edit the admin class file with the correct names for fields and variables.
 	03. Edit the Controller files with correct namespaces and variable names
 	04. Change the Dependency Injection configuration and extension to fit your bundle
 	05. Edit the Entity file to fit your database needs
 	06. Edit the repository file to suit your needs
 	07. Change the bundles routing file to provide the required functional urls
 	08. Alter the views
 	09. Add the requested configuration values to the config.yml
-10. Add the bundle to the registered bundles list in AppKernel
+	10. Add the bundle to the registered bundles list in AppKernel.php
 	11. Clear cache
 	12. Add the a service for the new bundle admin and add it to the sonata admin config
 	13. Include the bundle routing file to the app routing
 	14. Edit the menu entity so you can add menu items for that bundle
 	15. Edit the tag entity so you can add menu items for that bundle
 	16. Edit the category entity so you can add menu items for that bundle
 	17. Edit the contentblocks entity so you can add menu items for that bundle
 	18. Edit the AddMenuTypeFieldSubscriber to be able to create menu items for that bundle
 	19. Edit the MenuBuilder to add the case for the link generation of your bundle
 	20. doctrine:schema:update --force
 	21. Create an Page in that bundle to display the filtered results with alias tagged

 Your new bundle should now work.
 (prequisites are the PageBundle, SettingsBundle and MenuBundle)